 for any $\gamma\in\PP(X\times Y)$, $\kappa_X\in\PP(X)$, and $\kappa_Y\in\PP(Y)$, as long as $\td(\gamma) < \infty$ holds. \end{example}

-The role of convolutions in the theory of optimal transport has recently been emphasized in the context of \emph{smoothed optimal transport}, where the quantity $\smash{T^\kappa_c(\mu, \nu) = \ot_c(\mu * \kappa, \nu * \kappa)}$ for a suitable kernel $\kappa$, often Gaussian, is used as an approximation of $\ot_c$ \parencite{goldfeld2020convergence, goldfeld2020, chen2020}.
-This smoothed transport cost has a series of desirable properties that distinguish it from vanilla optimal transport.
-Most notably, it does not suffer from the curse of dimensionality when estimated from empirical data, which makes it a promising candidate for applications.

-\newparagraph{Upper bounds} Our next goal is to derive upper bounds of the transport dependency.
-We take the common route of bounding the infimum in definition \eqref{eq:ot-definition} of the optimal transport problem by explicitly constructing transport plans $\pi$ with feasible marginals.
-The overall idea behind our constructions is to restrict the transport in $X\times Y$ to the fibers $X\times \{y\}$ and $\{x\}\times Y$ for $x\in X$ and $y\in Y$.
-For this reason, we often have to deal with costs of the form $c(x, y_1, x, y_2)$ or $c(x_1, y, x_2, y)$, and we will thus assume that the cost function $c$ is controlled by suitable marginal costs $c_X$ and $c_Y$ on $X$ and $Y$ via
+\paragraph{Upper bounds.} Our next goal is to derive upper bounds for the transport dependency.
+To this end, we bound the infimum in the optimal transport problem \eqref{eq:ot-definition} by explicitly constructing feasible transport plans $\pi \in \CC(\mu, \nu)$ that may or may not be optimal.
+The idea behind these plans is to restrict the transport in $X\times Y$ to the fibers $X\times \{y\}$ and $\{x\}\times Y$ for $x\in X$ and $y\in Y$.
+Consequently, we often deal with costs of the form $c(x, y_1, x, y_2)$ or $c(x_1, y, x_2, y)$, and will thus assume that $c$ is controlled by suitable marginal costs $c_X$ and $c_Y$ on $X$ and $Y$ via